I’m Making These 3 Bets, Longshot Picks For 2023 Preakness Stakes

 Odds: 20-1

-Where do people come up with these names?
-And why all one word?
-Coffee might want to stick his nose out front at some point early, but he won’t last.
-His Best Beyer 88 was a one-turn.
-He’s not so good when the races get longer.
-Pass.
+How do people come up with such names?
+And why are they all in one word?
+Coffee might attempt to take the lead early on, but he won’t endure till the end.
+His highest Beyer rating of 88 was achieved in a one-turn race.
+He doesn’t perform well when the races are longer.
+I’ll pass on him.

 5. Red Route One (92)